Migration in an Age of Movement

 Costs of Irregular Migration

-A point of unanimous concern was the vulnerability of migrants during transit when migration is poorly managed and available safe pathways are lacking, forcing migrants into irregular channels.
+A point of unanimous concern is the vulnerability of migrants during transit.
+When migration is poorly managed and available safe pathways are lacking, it forces migrants into irregular channels.
 The cohort stressed that irregular migration carries steep costs for all involved.
 Migrants traveling through irregular channels face extreme risks of exploitation, abuse, and even loss of life.
-The International Organization for Migration (IOM) has documented more than 50,000 migrant deaths on global routes since 2014, a shocking toll of human life lost on dangerous journeys (International Organization for Migration 2022).
+The International Organization for Migration (IOM) has documented more than 50,000 migrant deaths on global routes since 2014, a shocking toll of human life lost on dangerous journeys (International Organization for Migration, 2022).
 In transit hubs with poor governance, for example, in parts of Libya or along the Central American corridor, migrants can become stranded in predatory situations, such as detention by militias or coercion by criminal networks.
 Smuggling and trafficking rings have capitalized on the desperation of people on the move, treating migrants as a lucrative commodity.
-This black market in migration feeds organized crime: for instance, transnational smuggling operations at key border hotspots generate billions in illicit revenue, as seen with cartel involvement on the U.S.–Mexico border and Mediterranean crossings (World Bank, 2017).
+This black market in migration feeds organized crime.
+For instance, transnational smuggling operations at key border hotspots generate billions in illicit revenue, as seen with cartel involvement on the U.S.-Mexico border and Mediterranean crossings (World Bank, 2017).

-Socially, large unmanaged inflows of people can fuel public anxiety and be seized upon by nativist political movements, leading to greater polarization and difficulty in forging rational policy compromises.
-Perhaps most strikingly, destination states pour enormous resources into border enforcement and deterrence measures – tens of billions of dollars annually in some cases, yet these investments often yield limited returns when underlying migration drivers remain strong.
-As one analysis noted, increased border spending has not definitively reduced irregular migration, but it has diverted migrants into more dangerous routes and methods (World Bank 2023).
+Socially, large, unmanaged inflows of people can fuel public anxiety and be seized upon by nativist political movements, leading to greater polarization and difficulty in forging rational policy.
+Perhaps most strikingly, destination countries pour enormous resources into border enforcement and deterrence measures – tens of billions of dollars annually in some cases, yet these investments often yield limited returns when underlying migration drivers remain strong.
+As one analysis noted, increased border spending has not definitively reduced irregular migration, but it has diverted migrants into more dangerous routes and methods (World Bank, 2023).

-The cohort’s collectively identified drivers of migration and their implications underscore that expanding regular, orderly migration pathways would be far more beneficial and cost-effective than maintaining the status quo of reactive, enforcement-centric approaches.
-Ultimately, leading to a more durable and resilient foundation for decision-making on migration policy.
-This insight informs the forward-looking policy recommendations put forward by the cohort’s working groups in the section that follows.
+The cohort collectively identified drivers and implications of migration underscore that expanding regular, orderly migration pathways would be far more beneficial and cost-effective than maintaining the status quo of reactive, enforcement-centric approaches.
+This insight informs the forward-looking policy recommendations put forward by the cohorts’ working groups in the section that follows.

 1. Treat Migration as Structural, Not Episodic